-Whipworms colonize the large intestine of dogs, particularly the cecum which is where the small intestine and large intestine meet.
-This page looks at the lifecycle of canine whipworms, symptoms of infection, diagnosis, treatment, prevention of whipworms.
+Whipworms in dogs - This article takes a look at the lifecycle of canine whipworms, symptoms of infection, diagnosis, treatment, prevention of whipworms.
 It also discusses how to use natural remedies as an after-care treatment for dogs with whipworms.

 The dog whipworm (Trichuris vulpis) is another common intestinal parasite that infect dogs.